Russia blames U.S. for security crises and turmoil in Ukraine

 NATO said that was "misleading and incorrect", reiterating the system was defensive and not aimed against Russia.

-Gerasimov told delegates the eastward expansion of NATO posed another major threat to Russia and criticised the alliance for boosting military exercises involving eastern members.
+Gerasimov told delegates the eastward expansion of NATO posed another major threat to Russia and criticized the alliance for boosting military exercises involving eastern members.

 "It's clear that measures taken by NATO to strengthen the bloc and increase its military capabilities are far from being defensive," he said.